Tax Troubles? We've Got You Covered!

 Q- Is Cryptocurrency legal in India?

 Currently, there is no regulation or any kind of ban on cryptocurrencies in India.
-After the 2022 budget, it can be said that virtual assets like cryptos will not be banned in India but treated as another asset class.
+After the 2022 budget, it can be said that virtual assets like cryptos will not be banned in India but will be treated as another asset class.
 However, it is not yet clear, and the recognition of digital assets under income tax is not akin to granting legal status.

 Q- Will I be taxed if I give someone a Bitcoin?